Leanne Betasamosake Simpson: Work

 Simpson writes about contemporary Indigenous issues and realities, particularly from her own Anishinaabe nation, across various genres, and is known for advocating for Indigenous ontologies.
 Her work is the result of a journey to reconnect to an ancestral homeland and traditions that she was disconnected from as a child and youth, living off the reserve.
 As a young person, Simpson immersed herself in her cultural traditions by connecting with Northern Nishnaabeg elders.
 Simpson's immersion facilitated a linguistic, cultural, and spiritual reconnection.
 Additionally, Simpson applies Nishnaabeg's methods of meaning-making through Nishnaabeg's storytelling.
 Storytelling permeates Simpson's respective musical, fiction-writing, and poetic endeavors.
 She writes from an Indigenous worldview rooted in an embodied relationality to the natural environment.
 As an Indigenous mother, Simpson wants to raise her children within a tradition steeped in storytelling so they might learn Indigenous frameworks, spiritual belief systems, and Indigenous ethics to draw upon throughout their lives.

 Simpson's political consciousness and activist ethic began to develop while working on her undergraduate studies at the University of Guelph.
 Inspired by actions surrounding the 1990 Oka Crisis and one of the notable women leaders, Ellen Gabriel, of the Mohawk nation, Simpson understood that she needed to actively nurture a reconnection to her Indigenous Anishinaabe roots.
 Simpson has now taken on the role of the inspirational artist/activist to youth as both a decolonial performance musician and artist, as well as through her academic writings.
 Simpson's approach to her work derives from an understanding of the limitations imposed by Western epistemologies and centers on Indigenous epistemologies.

 Education and academic career

 Simpson earned a Bachelor of Science in biology from the University of Guelph and a Master of Science in biology from Mount Allison University.
 She obtained her PhD in Interdisciplinary Studies from the University of Manitoba.
 Simpson is faculty at the Dechinta Centre for Research and Learning, and regularly teaches at universities across Canada.
 She was a visiting scholar in Indigenous Studies at McGill University and the Ranton McIntosh Visiting Scholar, University of Saskatchewan.
-She was a distinguished visiting professor at Ryerson University.
+She was a distinguished visiting professor at Toronto Metropolitan University.
 She is a past Mellon Indigenous Writer-in-Residence at McGill University. and is currently a Matakyev Fellow at the Center for Imagination in the Borderlands at Arizona State University.
 Simpson's work positions Indigenous ways of being within Canadian music and literature in the 21st century.